 Developing Knowledge and Skills

 Another aspect of this was trying to solidify my dance technique.
 I felt it was lacking due to a lack of consistent regular weekly classes for me to attend in my local area.
-Fast-forward to a series of JWAAD technique assessments and a year of private lessons with Galit Mersand.
+Fast-forward to a series of technique assessments and a year of private lessons with Galit Mersand.
 I managed to move up two levels in the space of four years.
-This was really hard work for me because JWAAD is a set style.
+This was really hard work for me because Belly Dance Now (formerly JWAAD) uses a set style.
 It emphasises the use of core muscles (glutes, abs, obliques, and back) to achieve precise isolation.
 This allows complex layering of belly dance moves.
 My body doesn’t naturally follow this style – I’m more of a ‘wing it and express the music’ type style.

 Steps into Teaching

 I continued to work on my technique and attend various workshops to build more dance knowledge.
-I completed the JWAAD “Safe Delivery of Belly Dance Classes” course to build my teaching knowledge.
+I completed the Belly Dance Now (formerly JWAAD) “Safe Delivery of Belly Dance Classes” course to build my teaching knowledge.
 I took my first forays into teaching a weekly beginners belly dance class for a small group of students at a local yoga and wellness studio.
 I organised small haflas (informal student performances) for my students and fellow dancers.